13 Demon Street

-13 Demon Street is a horror anthology TV series that aired between 1959 and 1960 in American syndication.
-Thirteen 25-minute episodes were produced in Sweden, although the language, and cast, is English.
+13 Demon Street is a 1959 horror anthology TV series.
+Thirteen 25-minute episodes were produced in Sweden, filmed in English language.
+The cast was a mixture of American, British, and Swedish actors.
+The series was first broadcast in Sweden and aired between 1959 and 1960 in American syndication.

+In 1962, three episodes of the series were edited together to form a theatrical feature called The Devil's Messenger with extra framing footage shot that reconfigured Chaney's character as Satan.
+Chaney filmed new wraparound segments to link the three episodes, which were "The Photograph", "The Girl in the Glacier" and "Condemned in Crystal".

-Lon Chaney Jr. was the host, introducing each episode from his 'home' at 13 Demon Street.
-Condemned for some shockingly atrocious crime, Chaney's purpose in relating the series' stories was to convince viewers that the crimes presented in them were worse than his, thus freeing him from his purgatory.
+In the original TV episodes, Lon Chaney Jr. was the haggard-looking host, introducing each episode from his dreary 'home' at 13 Demon Street.
+Condemned for some shockingly atrocious crime, Chaney's purpose in relating the series' stories was to convince viewers that the crimes presented in them were worse than his own misdeed, which would free him from his purgatory.
 This was hard for audiences to judge, however, because Chaney's original crime was never specified.

-The series was originated by Curt Siodmak, who also wrote some of the scripts and directed several episodes.
-He had previously written Chaney's 1941 film The Wolf Man.
+The series was created by Curt Siodmak, who also directed most episodes and wrote some of the scripts.
+He had previously written Chaney's 1941 film The Wolf Man and was instrumental in bringing Chaney into the project.

-Three episodes of the series were edited together to make a theatrical feature called The Devil's Messenger in 1961, in which Chaney's character was reconfigured as Satan himself.
-Chaney filmed new wraparound segments as Satan in Hell to link the chosen episodes, which were "The Photograph", "The Girl in the Glacier" and "Condemned in Crystal".

 Several of the show's stories were derivative in nature.
 "The Black Hand", for example, was modelled on The Hands of Orlac, while "The Photograph" is an updated version of the M R James story "The Mezzotint".

 Availability on home video

-The series is available on grey market home video.
-In addition, two episodes - 'The Vine of Death' and 'The Black Hand' - were included as bonus features on the Image DVD release of the 1958 Hal Roach/ Boris Karloff series The Veil.
-Odeon's UK release of the same series featured four - the Image episodes, plus 'The Photograph' and 'Fever'.
-The episode "The Girl in the Glacier" was included on the DVD of Terror in the Midnight Sun.
+The series was released in its entirety on VHS and DVD-R by Something Weird Video.
+In addition, two episodes - The Vine of Death and The Black Hand - were included as bonus features on the Something Weird Video/Image DVD release of the 1958 Hal Roach series The Veil starring Boris Karloff.
+Odeon's UK release of The Veil featured four bonus features - the two Image episodes plus The Photograph and Fever.
+The episode The Girl in the Glacier was included as a bonus feature on the Special Edition DVD release of Terror in the Midnight Sun/ Invasion of the Animal People (1959).

 Although numerous dealers offer the series on DVD or VHS, every existing set is missing most of the Lon Chaney footage, removed by some unknown individual for unknown reasons.
 Episodes were intended to open and close in Lon Chaney's character's dilapidated home, where he would act as host and comment on each individual story.
-However, most episodes have obvious jump cuts, almost completely eliminating Lon Chaney's presence.
+However, most episodes have obvious jump cuts, almost eliminating Lon Chaney's presence.